kiwitcms/kiwitcms.github.io/content/pages/community.markdown

 # Contributing

 We welcome community contributions!
 Please see the [contribution page](http://kiwitcms.readthedocs.io/en/latest/contribution.html) for instructions on how to submit changes.
-If you are planning on making more elaborate or controversial changes, please discuss them on the issue tracker or IRC before sending a pull request.
+If you are planning on making more elaborate or controversial changes, please discuss them on the issue tracker before sending a pull request.

 # Code of Conduct